 One of the biggest problems local business owners face is inaccurate and inconsistent NAP / NAP+W information in the various places their business is listed online.
-This negatively impacts your business in local search and keeps customers from finding you.
+This negatively impacts your local search ranking and keeps customers from finding you.
 Here’s how to fix it.

 First, it’s important to know that every local business has a signature that identifies it online.
 That signature is called the NAP which stands for Name, Address, Phone.
 It’s called a NAP+W if a website address is also used.